leoxk/protobuf/README.md

 	https://developers.google.com/protocol-buffers/

 ## Why fork from original repo ##

 This fork add an extra SetEnumFromString function for every enum type.

-This function is used by https://github.com/leoxk/xlsxpb to support parse enum from string proto file define enum like this
+This function is used by https://github.com/leoxk/xlsxpb to support parse enum from string.

+proto file define enum like this
 ```
 enum TableType {